 Organizations are leveraging recruiting technology and tapping into data sources to better understand the characteristics typical of high performers, as well as which factors are likely to make them flight risks.
 Access to this information drives more strategic, targeted hiring, and also gives HR teams valuable insight into how they can improve the work environment to attract and retain high performers.

 Organizations are realizing the benefits of hiring baby boomers as a talent pipeline.
 The Bureau of Labor Statistics states that people are living longer and retiring later.
 In fact, a third of middle-aged Americans plan to work part-time after the age of 65.
 This demographic is healthier, work in less physically demanding jobs, and are in more need of retirement income than previous generations, according to Glassdoor’s 2020 Hiring Trends report.
-In the next decade, it will be essential to source talent outside of the traditional talent pools and consider older candidates that have transferrable skill sets.
+In the next decade, it will be essential to source talent outside of the traditional talent pools and consider older candidates that have transferable skill sets.

 Additionally, hiring new candidates reactively to full open roles puts strain on resources and can lead to business discontinuity.
 Organizations are investing in retaining older workers past the typical retirement age to help lessen the effects of skill and knowledge loss.
 The healthcare industry in particular is one sector experiencing significant knowledge loss as baby boomers retire in waves.
 Organizations are bridging the gap of knowledge lost from retiring workers – from institutional knowledge to operational procedures – by leveraging succession planning and making workplace learning more social and collaborative.

 Top technology companies are leading the charge with employer branding and crafting unique brand propositions to attract top talent.
 These companies have built their reputations as desired places to work by creating an employer brand that employees are proud to put on their resumes.
+As companies reopen and resume operations, they’ll need to attract and hire talent by offering a unique brand proposition.
+Organizations that distinguish themselves as an excellent place to work will have the strategic competitive advantage.
+Marketing and offering benefits such as creative compensation packages, progressive leave policies, and on-demand pay technology will help companies improve the perception of their sectors, enabling them to attract and hire the best talent.